 - Now You Know What To Do in Tirana

-One of the best things about the city is that all the different neighbourhoods are close enough to walk between.
-There are some excellent things to do in Tirana in each of these neighbourhoods, so it doesn’t really matter where you stay.
+One of the best things about the city is that all the different neighborhoods are close enough to walk between.
+There are some excellent things to do in Tirana in each of these neighborhoods, so it doesn’t really matter where you stay.

 I spent one month exploring the city, enjoying the top Tirana attractions, and experiencing many fun activities.
 If you’re wondering where to go, what to see, or what to do in Tirana, you’re in the right place.